About the College

 College of Liberal Arts alumni have gone on to become physicians, writers, TV producers, architects, teachers, elected officials, CEOs, sculptors, police officers, and more.

-More than 5,000 students—close to 50% of UMass Boston’s undergraduates—are currently working toward degrees in the twenty-seven majors offered by the College’s ninteen departments.
-At the graduate level, the College of Liberal Arts currently offers eight Masters Programs (in English, American Studies, Applied Economics, Applied Linguistics, Historical Archeology, History, Latin and Classical Humanities, and Applied Sociology), a Master of Fine Arts in Creative Writing, a PhD in Clinical Psychology, a PhD in Sociology, and a PhD in Developmental and Brain Sciences.
+More than 5,000 students—close to 50% of UMass Boston’s undergraduates—are currently working toward degrees in the 27 majors offered by the college’s 19 departments.
+At the graduate level, the College of Liberal Arts currently offers eight masters programs (in English, American studies, applied economics, applied linguistics, historical archaeology, history, Latin and classical humanities, and applied sociology), a master of fine arts in creative writing, a PhD in clinical psychology, a PhD in sociology, and a PhD in developmental and brain sciences.

-Faculty in the College are strongly committed to teaching and to their students’ learning.
-Faculty members mentor students in Honors work, independent study projects, and internships.
-Faculty in the College produce research at the cutting edge of their disciplines, as well as participate in fifteen university research centers and institutes that bring research and creative achievements to the local community and global audiences.
+Faculty in the college are strongly committed to teaching and to their students’ learning.
+Faculty members mentor students in honors work, independent study projects, and internships.
+Faculty in the college produce research at the cutting edge of their disciplines, as well as participate in 15 university research centers and institutes that bring research and creative achievements to the local community and global audiences.